ungoldman/dotfiles/README.md

 ### [homebrew](http://brew.sh)

-Homebrew can be problematic but it gives me access to a lot of packages I need to work with in a fairly easy to handle way.
+Homebrew can be problematic (taking over a lot of `/usr/local`) but it gives me access to a lot of packages I need to work with in a fairly easy to handle way.
 Install like so:

 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"